Summer Camping Programs for Wilderness Kids Students

 Camping and Backpacking

-We are delighted to offer all new 7-day expeditions in Summer 2023.
-Each expedition will engage students in a variety of activities in particular geographic areas--either the Blue Ridge Mountains of southwest Virginia or the Alleghenies of Pennsylvania and New York.
+We are delighted to offer two 5-day experiences in Summer 2024; one girls trip and one boys trip.
+These experiences will engage students in a variety of activities and allow for community building among their peers.
 On all trips, students sleep in tents in modern campgrounds and may also venture out on backpacking trips, where they will sleep at backcountry campsites).
-These trips are open to all registered students who have completed at least one 3-day Adventure with Wilderness Kids in 2022 or 2023, or who have prior approval from Wilderness Kids Staff.
+These trips are open to all registered students who have completed at least one 3-day Adventure with Wilderness Kids between 2022 and 2024, or who have prior approval from Wilderness Kids Staff.